Contact Us for a Free Consultation (213) 542-0979

 Penal Code 485 PC - Appropriation of Lost Property

 You reasonably should know those are not trash.
 People use those.
 It's not your property.
-If you take it, you're subject to being charged with a crime, and depending on how valuable those items are, that could be a crime as well.
+If you take it, you're subject to being charged with a crime, and depending on how valuable those items are, that could also be a crime.

 Defenses for Appropriation of Lost Property

-If on the other hand, you're just walking on the beach and you find somebody's diamond ring in the sand, that's probably a situation where if you don't see any way to figure out whose that is, there's nobody around, it's early morning – we can think of the scenario – if there's no way to ascertain who the owner is, you could probably keep that property.
+On the other hand, suppose you're just walking on the beach and find somebody's diamond ring in the sand.
+In that case, that's probably a situation where if you don't see any way to figure out whose that is, there's nobody around, it's early morning – we can think of the scenario – if there's no way to ascertain who the owner is, you could probably keep that property.

 You're not responsible for running an ad in the paper or anything like that.
-But, if you want to be completely safe, obviously you could take it to the police station and let them deal with it.
-But, finding some property that's not yours – as far as whether you can keep it – it really depends on the circumstances.
+But, if you want to be completely safe, you could take it to the police station and let them deal with it.
+But finding some property that's not yours – as far as whether you can keep it – really depends on the circumstances.

-So, you do run a risk especially if you keep something that's very valuable – of it somehow later being determined that you have that property, and now potentially, you could be charged with a crime, even if you didn't have a reasonable way to let anybody know.
-Maybe somebody could allege that you're the one that stole the property.
+Maybe somebody could allege that you're the one who stole the property.
 Now you're in a horrible position.
-If you're going to be ultra-safe, ultra-cautious, it's probably never a good idea to keep anybody's specific property.
+If you're going to be ultra-safe and ultra-cautious, it's probably never a good idea to keep anybody's specific property.

-But taking lost property, you know, people think at first glance that if you find it you can take it, but the bottom line is if there's somebody around or you could look around and figure oh, that must be that person's money, that must be that person's watch, and you take it, you're probably going to get charged with theft if anybody finds out about it.
+But taking lost property, you know, people think at first glance that if you find it, you can take it.
+Still, the bottom line is if there's somebody around or you could look around and figure, oh, that must be that person's money, that must be that person's watch, and you take it, you're probably going to get charged with theft if anybody finds out about it.

 Next Steps in Your Defense

 I thought they lost it.
 I didn't realize it was anybody's property.
-People are going on people's porches and taking their mail – especially around Christmas – there's a lot of valuable items and if the item that you're claiming you found is lost property is over $950, you could be prosecuted for a felony for that and be looking at up to three years in prison.
+People are going on people's porches and taking their mail – especially around Christmas – there are a lot of valuable items, and if the item that you're claiming you found is lost property is over $950, you could be prosecuted for a felony for that and be looking at up to three years in prison.

 Menu